-- DNS plug-in this service is used as a simple DNS server for the LAN, - DHCP server provides fully automated configuration of LAN hosts, - DDNS client provides automatic update of firewall logs in public dynamic DNS, - Proxy server enables access to the Internet for clients which cannot or do not want to use the option of direct access, - HTTP cache this service accelerates access to repeatedly visited web pages (for direct connections with proxy server).
+- DNS module this service is used as a simple DNS server for the LAN, - DHCP server provides fully automated configuration of LAN hosts, - DDNS client provides automatic update of firewall logs in public dynamic DNS, - Proxy server enables access to the Internet for clients which cannot or do not want to use the option of direct access, - HTTP cache this service accelerates access to repeatedly visited web pages (for direct connections with proxy server).

-8.1 DNS plug-in
+8.1 DNS module

-In WinRoute, the DNS Forwarder plug-in can be used to enable easier configuration for DNS hosts within local networks or to speed up responses to repeated DNS queries.
+In WinRoute, the DNS Forwarder module can be used to enable easier configuration for DNS hosts within local networks or to speed up responses to repeated DNS queries.
 At local hosts, DNS can be defined by taking the following actions:

 - use IP address of the primary or the back-up DNS server.
 This solution has the risk of slow DNS responses.
 All requests from each computer in the local network will be sent to the Internet. - use the DNS server within the local network (if available).
-The DNS server must be allowed to access the Internet in order to be able to respond even to queries sent from outside of the local domain. - use the DNS plug-in in WinRoute.
+The DNS server must be allowed to access the Internet in order to be able to respond even to queries sent from outside of the local domain. - use the DNS module in WinRoute.
 It can be also used as a basic DNS server for the local domain or/and as a forwarder for the existing server.

-If possible, it is recommended to use the DNS plug-in as a primary DNS server for LAN hosts (the last option).
-The DNS plug-in provides fast processing of DNS requests and their correct routing in more complex network configurations.
-The DNS plug-in can answer directly to repeated requests and to requests for local DNS names, without the need of contacting DNS servers in the Internet.
+If possible, it is recommended to use the DNS module as a primary DNS server for LAN hosts (the last option).
+The DNS module provides fast processing of DNS requests and their correct routing in more complex network configurations.
+The DNS module can answer directly to repeated requests and to requests for local DNS names, without the need of contacting DNS servers in the Internet.

-If the DNS plug-in cannot answer any DNS request on its own, it can forward it to a DNS server set for the Internet link through which the request is sent.
+If the DNS module cannot answer any DNS request on its own, it can forward it to a DNS server set for the Internet link through which the request is sent.
 For details addressing configuration of the firewall's network interfaces, see chapter 5, more information on Internet connection options, refer to chapter 6.

-The DNS plug-in configuration
+The DNS module configuration